 Did you have fun with this?
 I never get enough of optical illusions and I hope this illustrates a how the brain can be tricked into seeing something that in fact is not reality.
 If you want to learn more about the science behind optical illusions start here.

 You can also use these as holiday cards!
-I’ve added few more AND a holiday Flexagon that you can purchase and download here on Etsy.
+I’ve added few more AND a holiday Flexagon that you can purchase and download here

 More in the Christmas Sensory Play Series